klauberfreitas/Prototype-RPG/README.md

 # Full RPG Board game app prototype | From UI/UX to codding

 RPG board game manager for masters and players.
-Control the scenarios, enemies and NPC of each game phase.
-Up to a master and 5 players.
+Control the scenarios, add enemies and NPC of each game phase.
+Up to a master and 5 players**.

+**concept only

 * Framework: [React Native](https://facebook.github.io/react-native/).
 * Navigation: [React-navigation](https://reactnavigation.org/).